 This article aims at introducing you to more than just a product.
 We want to share a great story of determination, hard work, and passion that led to the development of a great product.

 Pit Barrel Cooker – The Company

 Pit Barrel Cooker Co was founded by Noah Glanville, who served as a Navy Corpsman in Iraq back in 2003.
 After spending time serving our country ( thank you for your service ) and after much trial and error, multiple prototypes, and hard work, the Pit Barrel Cooker was born, and the company was founded in 2010.
-The company embraces the military culture and is lead by a team of husband and wife.
+The company embraces the military culture and is led by a team of husband and wife.

 The Pit Barrel Cooker is an upright barrel ( drum ) smoker and is often affectionately called the ugly drum smoker.
-It ranges in price from 249 dollars for their Pit Barrel Junior ( PBJ ), a great tailgating cooker, to 499 for their largest cooker, the PBX.
+It ranges in price from 249 dollars for their Pit Barrel Junior ( PBJ ), a great tailgating cooker, to 499 dollars for their largest cooker, the PBX.

 Many people enjoy smoking meats using drum smokers due to their simplicity and ability to retain low cooking temperatures.

 Pit Barrel cookers work similarly to traditional charcoal smokers but are easier to use due to their simplistic design.
 This family-owned company has priced these smokers reasonably enough so that you and I can afford one to smoke amazing BBQ food.

 Air Flow, Heat and The Science Behind Drum Smokers